Throw a Pool Party That Makes a Big Splash

 Pool Floats Are Decor Too: Big floaties like flamingos, donuts, or beach balls make the pool look exciting.
 Just toss them in, and they will be both fun and a decoration.

-Table Setup: Use a small table with a bright tablecloth (even a beach towel works!).
+Table Setup: Use a small table with a bright tablecloth (I like to use bright beach towels as a table runner, it instantly brings a summer pool vibe).
 Add paper plates, napkins, and cups that match your theme.
 If you picked “Tropical,” go with palm print or pineapple cups.
 If it’s “Neon,” pick super bright colors.
 Pick vibrant colors that go with your theme.

 String Lights or Lanterns: Hang some string lights or battery-powered lanterns around the fence or umbrella.
 They look magical, especially as the sun sets.